copyright © 1998-2008

 Yes, Durham Arts Council and partner counties will offer information sessions to explain the program and answer any questions you may have about completing the grant application.
 These sessions are free, although we would appreciate an RSVP to the appropriate contact number so we know how many people to expect.
 You need not attend the session in your own county.
 Attend the session that is most convenient for you, regardless of which county you live in.
 We expect each to last 60–90 minutes.

 Applicants must be individuals, not ensembles or groups.
 Artists practicing any art form are eligible to apply for a grant.
-Applicants must have resided in Chatham, Durham, Granville, Orange, or Person Counties for at least one year immediately prior to the application deadline (since September 12, 2011).
+Applicants must have resided in Chatham, Durham, Granville, Orange, or Person Counties for at least one year immediately prior to the application deadline (since September 18, 2012).
 Applicants must be at least 18 years of age and cannot be currently enrolled in a degree or certificate program in their art form at the time of the application deadline.
-Applications for grants are available at the DAC Website, www.durhamarts.org or from the Arts Council/Commission for each county.
-Recipients of 2011-2012 Emerging Artists Grants may not apply for a 2012-2013 grant.
+Applications for grants are available at the DAC Website, www.durhamarts.org.
+Recipients of 2012–2013 Emerging Artists Grants may not apply for a 2013–2014 grant.

 The criteria are:

-The Emerging Artists Program is funded through grants from the North Carolina Arts Council, a division of the Department of Cultural Resources. and The Mary Duke Biddle Foundation, the Orange County Arts Commission, the Granville Arts Council, the Person County Arts Council, gifts to the Durham Arts Council Annual Arts Fund, the Ella Fountain Pratt Fund, the Ruth Carver Fund, the Wainwright Fund for New Works and by private & corporate donations.
+The Emerging Artists Program is funded through grants from the North Carolina Arts Council, a division of the Department of Cultural Resources. and The Mary Duke Biddle Foundation, the Orange County Arts Commission, the Granville Arts Council, the Person County Arts Council, the Chatham County Arts Council, gifts to the Durham Arts Council Annual Arts Fund, the Ella Fountain Pratt Fund, the Ruth Carver Fund, the Wainwright Fund for New Works and by private & corporate donations.

 While no specific minimum has been established, the maximum amount an applicant can request is $1,500.
 Our priority is to support full funding of the requested amount.